LuuViKhanh/AWS-internship-report/content/1-Worklog/1.9-Week9/_index.md

 ### Week 9 Objectives:

-* Continue reviewing and consolidating knowledge after the exam.
+* Continue reviewing and consolidating knowledge after the midterm.
 * Start implementing the final course project with serverless services.
 * Set up Lambda Trigger and integrate with S3.
 * Build API Gateway and connect with Lambda and DynamoDB.